Potato pancake: In different cultures

-It is the national dish of Belarus and Slovakia.
-In Germany, potato pancakes are eaten either salty (as a side dish) or sweet with apple sauce, or blueberries, sugar and cinnamon; they are a very common menu item during outdoor markets and festivals in colder seasons.
+It is the national dish of Belarus, Ukraine, Russia and Slovakia.
+In Germany, potato pancakes are eaten either salty (as a side dish) or sweet with apple sauce, or blueberries, sugar and cinnamon; they are a very common menu item at outdoor markets and festivals in colder seasons.
 In Swiss cuisine, rösti is a variation that never contains egg or flour.
 American hash browns are also without eggs and flour.
-Potato pancake is a traditional favorite in the southern parts of Indiana during holiday festivities.
+Potato pancakes are a traditional favorite in southern Indiana during holiday festivities.
+In Taranto, Italy, potato pancakes are called frittelle di patate alla tarantina and are made with potatoes, salt and Canestrato Pugliese.

 Swedish , , and

 There are four Swedish versions of potato pancakes.